-CHRONOSYMBOLIC LEARNING, depicted in Fig. 2, extends the paradigm of "teacher11 and learner" [16], which finds a solution to a given CHC system by guessing and checking [15,37].
+CHRONOSYMBOLIC LEARNING, depicted in Fig. 2, extends the paradigm of "teacher11 and learner" [16], which solves a given CHC system by guessing and checking [15, 37].
 In this paradigm, the teacher and learner engage in iterative communication.
 During each iteration, the learner formulates a hypothesis (refer to Definition 3) of an interpretation called partition.
-The teacher then verifies the hypothesis and provides instant feedback regarding the hypothesis's correctness.
+The teacher then verifies the hypothesis and provides instant feedback regarding its correctness.
 If incorrect, the teacher supplies a counterexample (see Definition 8) elucidating the reason for its inaccuracy.